Misterblue/TurtleBot3-PC/README.md

 The operation of this image is kinda kludgey because I have a love/hate relationship with X11 and all its packages and permissions.
-The operation of this image is not very smooth.
 The process is:

 1. SSH to the headless Linux system that will be running the Docker container